microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

 #### 2. Run the Application
 Open the terminal and navigate to the folder where your `app.py` file is located.
 Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window.
 For Codespaces, the easiest path is to just click the play button.
 This will launch a browser and show the home page (or you can browse to http://localhost:5000).

-The application should start and you should be able to see the AI recommendations when you click on the 'Recommendations' button for a task.
-The recommendations should be displayed in a separate tab on the right side of the task list and look something like this:
+The application should start and you should be able to see the AI recommendations when you click on the 'Recommendations' button for a to-do item.
+The recommendations should be displayed in a separate tab on the right side of the to-do item list and look something like this:

 ![outcome](/Track_1_ToDo_App/Sprint-05%20-%20Advanced%20AI%20recommendations/images/outcome-S05-F01-US01.png)

 <br/>

-> [!NOTE]
->To stop the server simply hit `CTRL-C` in the terminal window where the web server is running.
+Stop the server by pressing `CTRL-C` in the terminal window where the web server is running.

 <br/>

 <br/>
 🎉 Congratulations!
-You have now added AI recommendations to your web app, allowing users to get additional information on how to complete their tasks.
+You have now added AI recommendations to your web app, allowing users to get additional information on how to complete their to-do items.

 <br/>

 > [!NOTE]
 > 📄For the full source code for this exercise please see [here](/Track_1_ToDo_App/Sprint-05%20-%20Advanced%20AI%20recommendations/src/app-s05-f01-us01/).

 <br/>